acchou/ReasonPlayground/README.md

-npm run start        # Runs the compiled app npm run clean        # Clean if you need to! npm run top          # REPL (rtop)
+npm run start        # Runs the compiled app npm run clean        # Clean if you need to! npm run top          # REPL (rtop) npm run buckleWatch  # Compile to JavaScript using BuckleScript (in watch mode)
 ```

+The `reasonBuild` target produces a native executable file `Test.native` in
+the project directory and other build artifacts in `_build`.
+The `start`
+target runs the native app.

+The `buckleWatch` target produces JavaScript output in `lib/js`.

 ## Source Code